 - Use search, review, apply and accept for each scholarship and award through the online Jag$POT system.

 - Get started early, and read the Tips for Completing Scholarship Applications.

 - Watch the application deadline.
 Unless otherwise indicated, completed scholarship applications are due by 4:00 p.m., on Monday, March 21rd, 2016

-Both the University and the College of Arts and Sciences recognize student excellence and academic distinction in a variety of ways, including graduation with honors, honors lists, honors societies, departmental honors, and the USA Honors Program.
+Both the University and the College of Arts and Sciences recognize student excellence and academic distinction in a variety of ways, including graduation with honors, honors lists, honors societies, departmental honors, and the USA Honors College.